DynamoFinance/vault/docs/Upstream-revert.md

 current logic

 - `maxDeposit()` = max_supply minus assets deposited .
-TODO: current implementation just returns max_supply.
+TODO: current implementation is max_supply - totalSupply, but in reality amount accrued to treasury also needs to be taken into account.
 [Relavent upstream check](https://github.com/aave/aave-v3-core/blob/94e571f3a7465201881a59555314cd550ccfda57/contracts/protocol/libraries/logic/ValidationLogic.sol#L57)
 - `maxWithdraw()` = min(adapter balance of the asset, the asset currently available in aave) .
 TODO: Validate if this is true .
 [Relavent upstream check](https://github.com/aave/aave-v3-core/blob/94e571f3a7465201881a59555314cd550ccfda57/contracts/protocol/libraries/logic/ValidationLogic.sol#L87)

 ## Compound

 The code for fetching the exchange rate looks benign, not revert-ey.

+current logic

+- `maxWithdraw()` : min(adapter balance of the asset, the asset currently available in compound)
+- `maxDeposit()` : maxuint256

 PS: `maxWithdraw()` and `maxDeposit()` currently does not take reality into account, so theres a chance of revert during actual withdraw/deposit